chrispmonkey/Tippy/README.md

 **Question 2**: "Swift uses [Automatic Reference Counting](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AutomaticReferenceCounting.html#//apple_ref/doc/uid/TP40014097-CH20-ID49) (ARC), which is not a garbage collector, to manage memory.
 Can you explain how you can get a strong reference cycle for closures?
 (There's a section explaining this concept in the link, how would you summarize as simply as possible?)"

-**Answer**: Since Swift uses Automatic Reference Counting (ARC) to manage memory, the way that you get a strong reference cycle for closusres is
+**Answer**: Since Swift uses Automatic Reference Counting (ARC) to manage memory, the way that you get a strong reference cycle for closures are to make instances related to eachother.
+When Swift sees at least one strong reference, ARC knows that it is still needed and doesn't destroy it for memory management.
+ARC will however detroy the instance if it sees that the relationship is broken, signaling that the instance is no longer needed later on.
+I guess a simple way to explain this would be to compare it to

 ## License